KimbaRiRi/kimbariri.github.io/_notes/about this page.md

 - [ ] Add reading time to posts
 - [ ] Install a plugin to speed up post creation (jekyll-compose)
 - [ ] Try out the static comments option
 - [ ] Implementing Google Analytics, AdSense, Adobe Cloud for personal research interest.
-(I mean, I have a career at this field so it will happen as a case study.)
+(I mean, I have a career at this field so it will happen for experimental case studies.)
+- [ ] Building(or Setup if I can find the project repo) a TypeScript NPM to integrate Grammarly API with Obsidian

+** Do not bloody nip-picky about the broken grammar and wordings.
+I am on dyslexia/dyspraxia spectrum.